96. The Preserve Golf Club

-Located a few miles inland from the glorious foursome of 100 Greatest courses on California's Monterey Peninsula (Pebble Beach, Cypress Point, Spyglass Hill and the Shore Course at Monterey Peninsula CC), The Preserve is dramatically different, the only golf course within a 20,000-acre parcel of gentle hills and mammoth oaks.
+Located a few miles inland from the glorious fivesome of 100 Greatest courses on California’s Monterey Peninsula (Pebble Beach, Cypress Point, Spyglass Hill and the two courses at Monterey Peninsula C.C.), The Preserve is dramatically different, the only golf course contained within a 20,000-acre parcel of gentle hills and mammoth oaks.
 Fazio moved almost no earth here, so perfect was the routing established by Poellot and Tatum.
-The greens are subtle, the bunkering low key, the atmosphere one of constant tranquility.
+The greens are subtle, the bunkering low key, the atmosphere one of absolute tranquility.

 “There's about an eight-mile drive up the mountains once you drive through the gates until you get to the clubhouse, one of the more unique arrivals in golf.
 Clearly a significant effort went into the routing, and the result is one of the most memorable series of holes and challenges.”

 “A perfect blend of golf and nature.
 It's a special piece of property, amazing within the sprawling hills, and the golf course flows well with the land.
 Plenty of width and wonderful green sites set into the hillsides and in the valleys.”